onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="language"></a>

 ### Is Ona available in other languages?
-Yes, forms can be written in multiple languages and one can switch between them in both the ODK Collect Android app and in Enketo web forms.
-Read more on adding multiple languages to a form on [XLSform.org](http://xlsform.org/#language).
+Yes, forms can be [written in multiple languages](https://help.ona.io/faq/adding-multiple-languages) and one can switch between them in both the ODK Collect Android app and in Enketo web forms.

 The user interface is available in Kiswahili and German, which you can change in the Account Settings page.
 Support materials are not yet available in other language.
 We are happy to take requests on language — just email <support@ona.io>.